wolfSSL/wolfssl/wolfcrypt/src/port/tropicsquare/README.md

 The test application for Raspberry Shield and USB stick can be cloned from the TropicSquare GitHub https://github.com/tropicsquare/tropic01-wolfssl-test

-To build and run the test application, please run the next commands
+To build and run the test application, please run the following commands

 ```sh
 $ git clone git@github.com:tropicsquare/tropic01-wolfssl-test.git
 $ cd tropic01-wolfssl-test
 ```
-if necesary open and edit Makefile in this folder
+If necessary, open and edit the Makefile in this folder

-set correct values for CC and LIBTROPIC_DIR variables, for example:
+Set correct values for CC and LIBTROPIC_DIR variables, for example:

     CC = gcc

     LIBTROPIC_DIR = /home/pi/git/libtropic

-then run the following commands to build and run test application for USB stick:
+Then run the following commands to build and run the test application for the USB stick:

 ```sh
 $ make
 $ ./lt-wolfssl-test
 ```
-or for Raspberry PI shield (make sure you fulfield all prerequirements first):
+or for Raspberry PI shield (make sure you fulfill all prerequisites first):

 ```sh